One PublishPress user asked us about this workflow in WordPress:

 - Each department wants to create and edit it's own pages.

 - There will be a website editor who approves and publishes all new pages.

 Let me show you how to set up this workflow using PublishPress plugins.

 Step #1.
 Create User Roles for each department #

 Whenever you're reading with a large number of users, it's smart to organize them into user roles.

 - Go to “Capabilities” in your admin menu.

-- In the “Create New Role” box, enter the name of a department.
-In the image below, I entered “History Department”.
+- In the “Add new” box, enter the name of a department.
+In this example, I entered “History Department”.